-Most of the Hindu gurukul are renowned universities today.
+Most of the Hindu gurukul is renowned universities today.
 Some of the famous universities that are known for their specialization are the University of Nalanda, Takshashila University, and Vallabhi University.

 Buddhist Education System

-In India the Buddhist Education System is one of the most holistic education systems in the world.
-The key feature of Buddhist Educations inclusive of all castes.
+In India, the Buddhist Education System is one of the most holistic education systems in the world.
+The key feature of Buddhist education is inclusive of all castes.

 Interesting facts about the creation of school

-Fact #2: The City Montessori School (CMS) in India enters the Guinness Book of World Records in 2019 for the largest school in the world in terms of the number of students.
+Fact #2: The City Montessori School (CMS) in India enters the Guinness Book of World Records in 2019 as the largest school in the world in terms of the number of students.

 Fact #3: In Finland, the kids do not start school until the age of 7.